In addition to the Headteacher we have the following School Governors:

 Mrs Emma Hardy (Parent Governor)

-We have lived in Godalming since 2008, during which time I have worked within the education sector focussing for the majority of that time on Quality Enhancement.
+Background: We have lived in Godalming since 2008, during which time I have worked within the education sector focussing for the majority of that time on Quality Enhancement.

-I really wanted to become a governor so that I could be involved as much as possible with my boys' education and contribute to the school that they are at.
+Why I Became a Governor: I really wanted to become a governor so that I could be involved as much as possible with my boys' education and contribute to the school that they are at.

-I love helping and being able to help the school gives me great enjoyment, as by helping the school it helps the children.
+What I Enjoy Most About the Role: I love helping and being able to help the school gives me great enjoyment, as by helping the school it helps the children.
 Their enthusiasm for their school life at all the visits and events I have attended is so fantastic it makes it hard to pinpoint a precise thing I enjoy the most.